Hinds Community College: History

 The Utica campus of Hinds Community College, formerly "Utica Junior College, was founded in 1903 as Utica Normal and Industrial Institute.
-William H. Holtzclaw helped establish jt. and it began as a small agricultural high school in 1917 with 117 students and eight faculty members.
+William H. Holtzclaw helped establish it. and it began as a small agricultural high school in 1917 with 117 students and eight faculty members.
 In its transformation into a junior college, it began offering college-level academic courses in 1922 and was accredited by the Southern Association of Colleges and Schools in 1926.

 During the World War II years, a vocational education curriculum was added to the college's offerings, and in the late 1960s, technical degree programs were added.

 Branch locations in Jackson and Vicksburg were opened in the 1970s.
 These branches primarily offered high school vocational education, though some college-level night courses were taught.
 Utica Junior College, a historically black college whose history dates to 1903, merged with Hinds Junior College in 1982 under Federal court order as part of a class action racial discrimination lawsuit.

 The Pearl-Rankin Vocational/Career Center was opened in the city of Pearl in 1983, offering high school vocational education and some college-level night courses.
 This branch later became the Rankin Campus; it now offers academic, technical, and career programs.

-The Jackson Campus-Nursing/Allied Health Center was opened in Jackson in 1984, offering nursing and other medical and dental programs.
+The Nursing Allied Health Center was opened in Jackson in 1984, offering nursing and other medical and dental programs.
 This center, together with the existing branch in Jackson, became known as the Jackson Campus.
 A Resource and Coordinating Unit for Economic Development (RCU) was added in 1988 in Raymond, and the Eagle Ridge Conference Center was opened in 1996 under the administration of the RCU.
 The Vicksburg branch became the Vicksburg Campus in 2002 and now offers college-level programs.

 Hinds Junior College changed its name to Hinds Community College in 1987; that year 13 of the 14 other Mississippi public two-year colleges also adopted the "community" label.
 Hinds linked up with other two-year colleges by means of the Community College Network (CCN) in 1994.
 This system allows a course to be offered at one college location while students may participate in the course at several other college locations by means of video conferencing.
 All of the state public two-year colleges formed the Mississippi Virtual Community College (MVCC) in 1999 to offer courses to students over the Internet.